Shut up and drive. April 24, 2012Posted by ourfriendben in wit and wisdom.

 Our friend Ben agrees.
 But lacking the vaccine, it’s wise to be especially wary after this year’s unnaturally warm winter.
 Experts warn that the tick invasion could begin this month.
 So stay alert, and please do your tick checks regularly!

 Natural Easter egg dyes.
-April 3, 2012Posted by ourfriendben in chickens, homesteading, recipes.
+April 3, 2012Posted by ourfriendben in homesteading, recipes, chickens.

-Tags: Easter eggs, natural dyes for Easter eggs, Pennsylvania Dutch, Pennsylvania Dutch customs, Pennsylvania Dutch Easter eggs, red beet eggs
+Tags: Easter eggs, red beet eggs, Pennsylvania Dutch, Pennsylvania Dutch customs, natural dyes for Easter eggs, Pennsylvania Dutch Easter eggs

 1 comment so far